6 ECMAScript Data Types and Values

 [[Base]] an ECMAScript language value, an Environment Record, or unresolvable The value or Environment Record which holds the binding.
 A [[Base]] of unresolvable indicates that the binding could not be resolved.

-[[ReferencedName]] a String, a Symbol, or a Private Name The name of the binding.
+[[ReferencedName]] an ECMAScript language value or a Private Name The name of the binding.
 Always a String if [[Base]] value is an Environment Record.
+Otherwise, may be an ECMAScript language value other than a String or a Symbol until ToPropertyKey is performed.

 [[Strict]] a Boolean true if the Reference Record originated in strict mode code, false otherwise.